Ira (film): Plot

-Aryan (Gokul Suresh) is a doctor whose love interest is Jennifer (Niranjana Anoop).
-He is arrested by Kerala Police for the murder of Minister Chandy(Alencier Ley Lopez), but claims he is innocent and wrongly accused.
+Aryan (Gokul Suresh) is a doctor whose is in love interest with Jennifer (Niranjana Anoop).
+He is arrested by for the murder of Jennifer's grandfather Minister Chandy (Alencier Ley Lopez), but claims he is innocent and wrongly accused.
 His life changes when Rajeev (Unni Mukundan), the central police officer investigating his case, comes into it.

 Rajeev investigates thoroughly to find that Aryan, who was new to the city, was appointed in a leading hospital as per recommendation from a priest who was close to its owner.
-Also, Aryan's love interest Jenny is the granddaughter of the deceased minister.
-Her father Jacob Chandy and her mother Daisy had been separated.
-Rajeev makes a detailed account of all events on the day of minister Chandy's death.
+Jennifer's father Jacob (Shankar Ramakrishnan) and her mother Daisy (Lena), a brilliant criminal lawyer had been separated.
+Rajeev makes a detailed account of all events on the day of Chandy's death.
 The cause of death was allegedly a deadly chemical which was found in his body.
 Rajeev meets Aryan in jail and assures him that he would be set free if he is innocent.